edwardsnjd/beebot-local/README.md

 Beebot
 ======

-A toy game to explore webrtc on mobile browsers as control pads for a simple game.
+A kids game where you program a "bee" bot then run it.

 Features
 --------